 Grande TV packages

-Grande doesn’t directly advertise their standalone TV deals, but if you do some searching, you can find them on the company’s website.
+Grande doesn’t directly advertise their standalone TV deals, but you can find them on the company’s website.
 Based on their pricing, it really makes the most sense to go with a bundle if possible, and this is by design.

 That said, everything you’ve come to expect from a cable provider is here; a solid channel lineup, a decent amount of premium content, and HD DVR support.

 Grande’s phone service features unlimited calling to U.S., Mexico, Canada, Puerto Rico and U.S. Territories, as well as discounted long-distance rates and full voicemail support.
-Best of all, the company allows you to tack on phone service to any existing plan–bundle or not–for a small fee.
+Best of all, the company allows you to tack on phone service to any existing plan for a small fee.

 Grande Internet Speed Testing

-To get to the bottom of how Grande internet service actually performs, we analyzed thousands of speed tests made by real users with M-Labs.
+To get to the bottom of how the internet service actually performs, we analyzed thousands of speed tests made by real users with M-Labs as part of our Grande review.
 (This is the speed test that pops up in Google when people search “speed test.”)
 The 90th percentile results are more accurate when compared to speeds received by current customers we’ve talked to.
 The “average” speed shown here includes lots of errored out speed tests from users with broken routers and other networking issues that aren’t really Grande’s fault.
 The 90th percentile removes those tests to generate a more accurate “average.”

 Grande Communications Download Speeds Over Time